Armenia–China relations

-Foreign relations exist between Armenia and China.
 The first references to Armenian-Chinese contact are found in the works of 5th-century historian Moses of Chorene and 6th-century geographer and mathematician Anania Shirakatsi.
-The People's Republic of China officially recognized Armenia on December 27, 1991.
+Following the dissolution of the Soviet Union, the People's Republic of China officially recognized Armenia on December 27, 1991.
 Diplomatic relations between Armenia and the People's Republic of China were established on April 6, 1992.
 The Embassy of China to Armenia was established in July 1992, while the Embassy of Armenia to China started its activities on August 10, 1996.
 The Armenian Ambassador to China resides in the Beijing embassy.

 Presidents of Armenia Levon Ter-Petrosyan and Robert Kocharyan visited the P.R. of China in May 1996 and September 2004.
 President Serzh Sargsyan was in China in May 2010 to participate in the opening ceremony of the "Shanghai World Expo 2010".
 High-level visits from China to Armenia included members of the Politburo Standing Committee of the Chinese Communist Party Luo Gan, in September 2003, and Li Changchun, in April 2011.